habibcilmd-cardiologist/dr-cil/content/en/services/cardioversion/index.md

 {{< /alert >}}

 Cardioversion is a treatment method applied to restore abnormal heart rhythm to normal sinus rhythm.
 It can be performed electrically or pharmacologically.
-Cardiologist Assoc.
-Prof. Dr. Habib Çil has extensive experience in cardioversion procedures.

 ## What is Cardioversion?